b3nn0/ogn2dump1090/README.md

 and see Mode-S, ADS-B and OGN/FLARM aircraft on the web interface.

 ## Full-Automatic Setup
-- no interaction, best for a fresh install on RasPiOS 64bit Bookworm
+- no interaction besides configuration credentials, best for a fresh install on RasPiOS 64bit Bookworm
 - run these commands:
 ```
 sudo apt update